rudenkowork/Rudenko_upscale_test/README.md

 # Task Conditions

-All tasks specified in the technical requirements were completed, as well as to the principles outlined in the guidelines.
+All tasks specified in the technical requirements were completed as well as principles outlined in the guidelines.